ivangayton/3DStreetView-game/docs/build_unity_project.md

 ### Instructions Canvas
 Unity has a Canvas element, which instead of being part of the 3D world, is like a flat transparency just in front of the camera.
 We'll put the instructions on that.

-First, paste the file ```WASD game keyboard instructions for 3DStreetView_semi-translucent.png``` into the Assets directory.
+First, paste the relevant PNG into the Assets directory, as well as the ```CanvasController.cs``` script.

 Back in Unity, select Gameobject -> UI -> Canvas creates an empty Canvas and an EventSystem.
 Select the Canvas object in the Hierarchy pane, and drag the CanvasController to the empty space in the Inspector pane below it.